-ENMG 698L Introduction to Operations and Process Management
+ENMG 604 Introduction to Operations and Process Management 9 ECTS

-This course introduce students to the design and management operations in an organization for a sustainable and competitive advantage.
+This course introduces students to the design and management operations in an organization for a sustainable and competitive advantage.
 It addresses theoretical and practical insights into service and manufacturing operations, in both the private and public sectors.
 Topics covered include forecasting, strategic and global operations, facility layout and location, aggregate planning, inventory management, MRP and short-term scheduling.
 Case studies and hands-on software tools will be used.